With Canadian housing prices reaching record highs in recent years, choosing the right mortgage lender and product has never been more important.

 The insurance continues making payments or paying the mortgage principal until the policyholder can resume payments.
 Having access to knowledgeable specialists and optional creditor insurance provides peace of mind.

-There are 3 ways Canadians can submit a mortgage application with RBC:
+There are three ways Canadians can submit a mortgage application with RBC:

 - In person at any RBC branch across Canada